folio-org/raml-module-builder/README.md

 Note that clients should **continue on the next page when `totalRecords = offset + limit`** because there may be more records.

 This is the exact count guarantee:

+For `limit = 0` an exact count is returned without any records.
+Otherwise:

 If a result set has a `totalRecords` value that is less than 1000 then it is the exact count; if it is 1000 or more it may be an estimate.